 Holly Holmes, Director of Operations

-Holly Holmes is Lead Guitar's primary administrator, managing everything from scheduling and communications with our partner schools to finance and grant-writing.
+Holly Holmes (she/hers) is Lead Guitar's primary administrator, managing everything from scheduling and communications with our partner schools to finance and grant-writing.
 She has worked as an administrator for both non-profit and for-profit arts organizations, including as a jazz programming intern for the John F. Kennedy Center for the Performing Arts.
 Holly earned a PhD in ethno-musicology from the University of Illinois at Urbana-Champaign and conducted dissertation research in Brazil as a 2011 Fulbright Scholar.
 Holly has taught jazz voice, music theory, and world music courses at universities and conservatories in the US and the UK and in Brazil she did so in fluent Portuguese.
 She has released two albums as a jazz vocalist.
 Having benefited from excellent arts classes in the public schools of her native state of Wisconsin, Holly is impassioned to build upon Lead Guitar's arts education programming for those students most in need.

 Marc Sandroff, Board President